hoanghapham/music-etl/SETUP.md

 In case you run the `prod/` folder, you will also

 ### Obtain Spotify API Credentials
-Simply go to https://developer.spotify.com/dashboard/applications, create an app, and obtain the client ID and client Secret.
+Simply go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications), create an app, and obtain the client ID and client Secret.

 ## How to get data